 2. Position Statement

-The position statement mainly comprises of Balance Sheet, which exhibits the assets and liabilities of the business as of the close of the year.
-For proper information on the business’s financial position, sometimes additional statements are also prepared, like the cash flow statement.
+The position statement mainly comprises of Balance Sheet, which exhibits the business’s assets and liabilities as of the year’s close.
+For proper information on the business’s financial position, additional statements are sometimes prepared, like the cash flow statement.
 These additional statements are prepared for a better understanding of the financial position of the users.

 Preparation of Final Accounts